makerdao-dux/govpollingdb-postgres/README.md

 docker exec -it <YOUR_CONTAINER_ID> /bin/bash
 ```

-2. Dump the postgres database
+2. Make a SQL dump of the database, this provides docker with the initial data when creating the new image.

 ```
 pg_dump -U user database > gpdb.sql

 ```

 3. Type `exit` to exit the container.
 Now copy the SQL file to this directory